 Born in Bogotá, Colombia.

-BFA, Universidad de Los Andes, Bogotá, Colombia.
+BFA, Minor in History, Universidad de Los Andes, Bogotá, Colombia.

 Certificate in Large Format Photography, ICP International Center of Photography, New York, N.Y.

 Diploma in Costume Design for the Stage, Universidad Javeriana, Bogotá, Colombia.

 The artistic practice of Laura Jiménez Galvis takes place within the intersection between drama and theatre, museums and photography.
 Through the exercise of capturing sections, fragments and details of objects found in art collections and natural history museums she explores notions of transformation and the tension and equilibrium between opposites (order and collapse; loss and restoration; permanent and transitory; nature and artifice).
 By manually, analogically and digitally intervening the resulting paper prints (paper, scissors, glue and photoshop), she converts these photographs into new and uncanny objects, which stand, as a prop or a character, in the theatrical sets, artist’s books, works on fabric and collages that constitute her body of work.
 These works cross the boundaries of the photographical and enter the realm of drama and the stage, a subject to which Jiménez Galvis has been connected since early childhood.

 In 2015 she obtained a Special Mention after being included in the Promising Emerging Artists Selection from Christie’s Education, New York.